siakaramalegos/almanac.httparchive.org/src/content/en/2021/performance.md

 ### By Rank

-This year for the first time, we have ranking data! ​​CrUX determines ranking by the number of page views per website measured in Chrome.
+This year for the first time, the metrics have website ranking data! ​​CrUX determines ranking by the number of page views tracked per website measured in Chrome.
 In the charts, the categories are additive.
-The top 10,000 sites include the top 1,000 sites, and so forth.
+The top 10,000 websites include the top 1,000 websites, and so forth.
 The "all" category is sometimes referred to as the top 10,000,000, but it does not have a full 10 million websites in it.
 See the [methodology](./methodology#chrome-ux-report) for more details.

 {{ figure_markup(
   image="performance-7-cwv-by-rank.png",